-Earn Your BS in Biomedical Engineering at the UA
+Earn Your BS in Biomedical Engineering from the UA

 (National Science Foundation)